TCQian/tp/docs/UserGuide.md

     - Remove a teammate in the project `remove teammate `
     - View tasks allocated to a particular teammate `task participants `
   - Scoping related features
-    - Return to main catalogue `leave`
+    - Return to main catalogue `leaveProjectView`
+    - Return to project catalogue from task catalogue `leaveTaskView`
+    - Return to project catalogue from teammate catalogue `leaveTeammateView`
 --------------------------------------------------------------------------------------------------------------------

 ## Quick start